micaela-vieira/project-NE/README.txt

 Still missing:
-- check if spacy works with de and fr (for some strange reason, spacy works only with en for me)
+- check if spacy works with de and fr (for some strange reason, spacy works only with en for Micaela)
 - find a way to build nltk for de and fr
 - provide #NE/#Nouns statistics
 - modifile function to build xml files